WooCommerce vs BigCommerce (2023 In Depth Comparison)

 Marketing

-WooCommerce makes it simple to advertise products on Facebook and list them on Google Shopping.
-You may also integrate with MailChimp if you enjoy email marketing.
-Use WooCommerce's built-in email marketing capabilities as an alternative.
-It enables you to start automatic campaigns, send newsletters, and launch abandoned cart emails.
+WooCommerce simplifies the process of advertising products on platforms like Facebook and listing them on Google Shopping.
+You can integrate with MailChimp or utilise WooCommerce's built-in email marketing features for email marketing.
+These features allow you to initiate automated campaigns, send newsletters, and even launch abandoned cart emails.

 Flexible and Secure Payments